pantheon-systems/documentation/source/_docs/bots-and-indexing.md

 ### Indexing Before You Launch

 The `pantheonsite.io` domains are intended for development use and cannot be used for production.
-A custom or CMS-standard `robots.txt` will only work on Live environments with a custom domain.
+While Drupal and Wordpress both generate their own `robots.txt` file by default, a custom or CMS-standard `robots.txt` will only work on Live environments with a custom domain.
 Adding sub-domains (i.e. `dev.example.com`, `test.example.com`) for DEV or TEST  will remove the `X-Robots-Tag: noindex` header only, but still serve the Pantheon `robots.txt` from the platform domain.

 To support pre-launch SEO testing, we allow the following bots access to platform domains: